Nice to meet you.

 After you send the contract, the recipient can either accept it or reject it.
 If the recipient has no changes to the contract, that is known as an acceptance of the agreement.

 Tip: Software contracts are a whole different story.
-Before you start your negotiations, make sure you understand the contents of the contract first
+Before you start your negotiations, make sure you understand the contract's contents.

 Sign the contract